bat/bat/doc/manual/front.md

 research, and other activities related to BAT.
 The code development takes place over at [github][BATgithub].

 This document is meant to is quickly enable to you to find your way around BAT.
 We describe the common workflow and explain how to solve some not-so-common tasks.
 To keep the size of this document manageable, we refer to the [html reference guide](../../ref-guide/html/index.html) in which all classes, methods etc. are documented.
+The BAT source code comes with many examples that illustrate how to use the various features.
+You can browse them [online](https://github.com/bat/bat/tree/master/examples).

 If you run into a problem with BAT, the preferred method is to create a new issue on [github](https://github.com/bat/bat/issues).
 This allows other users to